Ylianst/MeshCentral/docs/docs/meshcentral/debugging.md

 The problem with the second command is that NPM may install missing modules in the incorrect location.

-Also, in general I recommend not using the MeshCentral MSI Installer and just install manually unless you are very much scared of the command prompt.
-Anyone that knows about bit about the shell should install MeshCentral like this:
+Also, in general I recommend not using the MeshCentral MSI Installer and just install manually unless you are very scared of the command prompt.
+Anyone that knows a bit about the shell should install MeshCentral like this:

 ```
 mkdir c:\meshcentral